 Demystifying Hackers and Hacking

 Everything in the world of computers is driven by pieces of code called programs, written by programmers.
 A hacker to is a programmer.
 White hat hackers are people who know the innards of the world of computers but have no intentions of misusing their skills.
 They help audit computer networks to detect loopholes in security.
 But if you ask them,

 Who is a hacker and what it takes to become one?

 they’ll tell you that a hacker is different from a regular programmer, more or less, only in the amount of time he is willing to put in to write a piece of code.

 While a programmer writes code because it’s his job, a hacker does it because of reasons that are far more personal.
-The different in efficiency and elegance, therefore, of two pieces of code, one written by a regular programmer, another by a professional hacker can be liken to the difference between an obese sedentary office bearer who takes the conventional modes of elevators, roads, staircases to get from point A to B; and a lean, light footed free runner who takes the shortest route possible.
+The difference in efficiency and elegance, therefore, of two pieces of code, one written by a regular programmer, another by a professional hacker can be likened to the difference between an obese sedentary office bearer who takes the conventional modes of elevators, roads, staircases to get from point A to B; and a lean, light-footed free runner who takes the shortest route possible.

 Hacking Today Is Easy